Small Business Navigator

 The State of Colorado does not issue or require a generic general business license.
 Licenses are issued by various state agencies for specific types of business, activities and professions.
 Contact your local town, city, or county office for business license information.
 Before filing any paperwork, confirm your business entity, name availability, and all filing steps.
 Your SBDC consultant can help you identify these steps.

 3. How do I register my business name or set up a legal structure?

-4. How do I get a state tax identification number?
+4. How do I get a tax identification number?

-You can apply for a state tax identification number using the online form CR 100 – New Employer Registration.
+Business owners may also need to file for a state sales tax license.
+To apply with the state, complete the online form CR0 100 – New Employer Registration.

 5. What is the sales tax rate in Colorado?

 The state sales tax rate in Colorado is 2.9%.
 However, sales tax is also collected for counties, cities and special districts.
 The exact sales tax rate is determined by adding the various rates that apply at the location where a sales transaction is completed.
 The state collects the majority of all sales taxes.
 However, there are 71 “home rule” cities that require separate licensing and directly collect their city’s portion of the sales tax on all sales made within their jurisdiction.
 For more information, click here.
 The Department of Revenue publishes the Colorado Sales/Use Tax Rates, DRP 1002, which lists the tax rates for all jurisdictions in Colorado.
-The Colorado Sales Tax chapter of the Colorado Business Resource Book is also available.
+Stay current with tax changes at https://www.colorado.gov/tax and the Colorado Sales Tax chapter of the Colorado Business Resource Book.